Indonesia eyes consolidation, new laws in roadmap for Islamic finance

-Regulators are finalizing a five-year roadmap to be presented this month to industry players, who have repeatedly called for clearer laws.
+Regulators are finalising a five-year roadmap to be presented this month to industry players, who have repeatedly called for clearer laws.

 "This is quite a deep review and I'm not surprised if the roadmap we have in the end is a full-fledged revision of what we have had," Halim Alamsyah, deputy governor of Bank Indonesia, the country's central bank, told Reuters.